krvikash35/learning/t-iac-kubernetes/README.md

     * cloud-controller-manager
 * Node components
     * kubelet: agent that run on each node in cluster. it make sure containers are running inpod.
-    * kube-proxy: network proxy that run on each node in cluster.
+    * kube-proxy: network proxy that run on each node in cluster,  implementing part of the Kubernetes Service concept..
 Maintain network rules that allow comms to pods from inside & outside cluster.
     * container runtime: responsible for running container. it supports runtime such as containered, CRI-O, other impl of CRI